voicegain/platform/ANNOUNCE.md

+### Minor release 1.117.0 is scheduled for 3/23/2025 between 11:00pm and 12:00am US Central Time

+**Key changes related to the core APIs**
+* All builtin grammars are now available in Spanish version
+* Second dashboard for the Speech Analytics App
+* Errors in AIVR callback are now reported as events associated with a session
+* Beta version of Webex bot for the TRanscribe App

+New or changed functionality in the Transcribe App:
+* BE-3452	TA Edge: Pages for Webex OAuth handshake
+* BE-3530	TA: Add LLM Model to LLM settings
+* BE-3488	TA: Add support for Chinese language for transcription (beta)
+* BE-3496	TA: Added extra info to the Project delete dialog

+New or changed functionality in other platform components:
+* BE-3471	Add a billingCode parameter to /asr/transcribe/async API
+* BE-3497	Add to onPremCluster API fields to define external Postgre
+* BE-3408	Added POST /sa/call/context/{contextId}/recompute
+* BE-3450	API methods needed for Webex OAuth hanshake
+* BE-3381	APIs to generate data for the generic dashboard on SA App
+* BE-3453	Bot that joins Webex meeting using SDK to collect speaker activity, audio, and video.
+* BE-3491	Implemented DELETE /sa/call
+* BE-3526	In AIVR Session, log Error events for bad Callback responses
+* BE-3527	In AIVR Session, log Error events for failed Callback requests
+* BE-3469	On Edge in influxDB measurements that have context - store context as a tag instead of a field
+* BE-3498	On Edge, all code using Postgres will use external Postgres if it is specified in onPremCluster Settings
+* BE-3464	Reopen transcribe-results websocket connection if connection is lost
+* QA-2338	SA/TA: Improve UI for Phrase detection config
+* QA-2342	SA/TA: Pre-set default value for the Location Channel under Phrases settings.
+* BE-3255	SA: Add a card that shows time distribution of various parts of the call
+* BE-3519	SA: Condense Agent Sentiment card to show 5+5 agents (5 best and 5 worst) in one view
+* BE-3332	SA: Generic Call Stats Dashboard
+* QA-2166	SA: Improved Keyword selection filter on Search Page
+* BE-3525	SA: Improvements in phrase settings
+* BE-3258	SA: In the Call Detail view on Debug page show the date when the call will expire
+* BE-3518	SA: In the Dashboard requests for call-stats change keywordGroup to "dissatisfied"
+* BE-3529	SA: Make smaller the icons in the top-right corner of the cards on the call detail page
+* QA-2275	SA: Make the toaster message for Add/Edit and Delete JWT disappear after 5-10 seconds.
+* BE-3512	SA: Swap Agents and Keyword cards on Dash
+* BE-3451	Store in the onPremCluster the UserId of the User who did Webex OAuth to obtain auth_token
+* BE-3349	Submit CRM notes at the end of Voicebot call (Claims Automation use case)
+* BE-3360	Universal HTTP webhook proxy via Cloud to Edge
+* BE-3499	Web Console: Add settings for specifying Internal/External Postgres
+* BE-3487	Web Console: Added Avatars
+* BE-3485	Web Console: On Edge view show Cluster Id
+* QA-2368	Web Console: Show Avatar of the Context creator on the page that lists all the Contexts

+Changes related to Integrity of Processing (fixes):
+* BE-3457	Demo Voicebot: Fix - Start Over leaves the old polling still running if I make another call immediately
+* BE-3480	Fix builtin grammar for currency
+* BE-2835	Fix - API GET /share/{shareId} for a "within account" share, executed on a different account return 401 Forbidden, instead of 200 and empty response.
+* BE-3516	Fix - OOM from production asr-api
+* BE-3515	SA/TA: Fix - Rules for phrases too restrictive
+* QA-2363	SA/TA: Fix - The user is unable to update the Relation Parameter for the phrase group.
+* BE-3500	SA/TA: Fix bug with pop-confirm while deleting a phrase or phrase group
+* BE-3548	SA: Fix - Agent Dashboard - Top card's text and line graph should be aligned to baseline
+* QA-2086	SA: Fix - Call Center ID filter has incorrect validation
+* QA-2398	SA: Fix - Overlapping issues on call overview page.
+* BE-3099	SA: Fix - PII redaction broken in /sa/offline
+* BE-3467	SA: Fix - Sentiment card keeps shrinking if there is not data in a chosen period
+* QA-2224	SA: Fix - The end date of the demo project is earlier than the start date.
+* BE-3513	SA: Fix - Top Dashboard cards look bad on a wide screen
+* QA-2399	SA: Fix - Unable to apply "Agent and Queue" filters in Advance search filter.
+* BE-3534	SA: Fix - Upload - Selected Queue name does not show on input field upon creation of new option
+* QA-1857	SA: Fix - User should not be allowed to create two projects with same name.
+* BE-3510	SA: Fix issues with Sentiment Card on the Dash
+* BE-3511	SA: Fix issues with the Topic Distribution card
+* BE-3505	SA: Fix the Call Time Breakdown
+* QA-1786	TA Edge: Fix - LLM Query is not working giving 500 Internal Server Error.
+* QA-2395	TA: Fix - getting something went wrong page for the first time login after signup to the application.
+* QA-2180	TA: Fix - LLM playground always returns summary in response to first question even if the question is not about a summary
+* QA-2339	TA: Fix - Phrase settings- the Min Word field should not accept negative or zero values.
+* QA-2397	TA: Fix - The toaster message 'API token created successfully' is incorrect, as the token is not actually created
+* QA-2343	TA: Fix - When a tag is separated by a comma, it should be added properly and should not remain visible in the input field after being added.
+* QA-2387	TA: Fix - When a user tries to create an API token without entering a name, the displayed message is incorrect.
+It should indicate that "Name is a required field."
+* QA-2344	TA: Fix - When a user uploads a file with an invalid tag value, field validation should be applied to prevent submission.
+* QA-2369	TA: Fix - When User Click on Voice signature page than showing on page "speaker not found".
+* QA-2359	Web Console: Fix - When the user clicks on 'Transcription' and uploads a file, the placeholder text for 'Hint' does not disappear after entering input.
+* QA-2360	Web Console: Fix - When the user clicks on 'Transcription,' uploads a file, and enters input in the 'Hint' field, the input text goes outside the box.

+All changes affecting Security, Availability, Integrity of Processing, Confidentiality, Privacy are reported as such above.
+If nothing is reported in the specific category then it means there were no such relevant changes in this release.

 ### Minor release 1.116.0 is scheduled for 3/3/2025 between 11:00pm and 12:00am US Central Time

 **Key changes related to the core APIs**